sjjh/guidev2/README.md

 guidev2
 =======

-Conhtent of the guidev2 course at Uppsala University
+Content of the guidev2 course at Uppsala University